StripoEmail-blog/Plugins-or-An-Essential-Tool-for-SaaS-Companies/README.md

 - We offer 99.99% uptime, prioritizing stability and constant availability.

 ## More Information
-For an in-depth understanding, refer to the full Stripo Add-on API documentation.
+For an in-depth understanding, refer to the full <a href="https://stripo.email/" rel="dofollow">Stripo</a> Add-on API documentation.